 Low-calorie food still needs to appeal to consumer taste buds as well.
 A key to reducing fat and calories in many formulations involves reducing or removing high-fat, high-cost dairy products such as milk, cheese, cream and even eggs.
 Unfortunately, some substitutes end up compromising flavor and mouthfeel and don’t comply with clean label initiatives.

-Using all-natural Grande Bravo functional whey protein as an alternative can lower fat and calories and maintain the same richness and mouthfeel as traditional dairy ingredients, allowing manufacturers to promote both nutrition facts and flavor.
+Using all-natural Grande Bravo functional whey protein for applications containing milk, cream or eggs, or Grande Gusto as an alternative to fresh or processed cheese, can lower fat and calories and maintain the same richness and mouthfeel as traditional dairy ingredients, allowing manufacturers to promote both nutrition facts and flavor.
 Learn more by checking out the eBook below and contacting one of our food scientists today.